 Speak up when someone uses inappropriate or demeaning language to talk about women and/or menstruation.

 Support fellow colleagues who are on the receiving end of inappropriate jokes or comments (see example below).

 If you’re in a relationship with another person (who doesn't menstruate), then it’s hard to avoid talking about periods.
 Whether you’re trying to get pregnant or avoiding it completely, your partner needs to understand how the menstrual cycle works.

 To help you out, we wrote a handy piece: 6 things you should know about your partner’s cycle.
 Talk to your partner about each of these things (generally) and more specifically how your energy levels or your skin change (And let us know how it goes!).

 We’ve all heard it.
 You react strongly to something and someone says back, “is it that time of the month?”

-When your president says “blood coming out of her wherever”
+When a politician says “blood coming out of her wherever”

 It’s called a vagina.
 That’s not an alternative fact.